-Table e 1 Recommended actions in the area of SUSTAINAI Action Responsible body Calendar 1.
-Efficiency in the use of P: Improving the efficiency of P use in agriculture, e.g. through better planning of fertilisation and the use of technologies that allow for better use of P. The Ministry of Agriculture and Rural Development in the V4 countries 2023-2030 2.
-Substitution solutions: Development and use of substitution solutions, such as biophosphorus, which is of biological origin and is more resistant to resource depletion than traditional mineral P. The Ministry of Education, Science, Research and Sport in the V4 countries Ministry of Energy - Secretary of State for Environment and Circular Economy 2025-2030 Government Office in the V4 countries 3.
+Table 1 | Recommended actions in the area of SUSTAINABLE PRODUCTION AND CONSUMPTION rast Action Areas of responsible body (e.g. ministries in V4 countries) Calendar 1.
+Efficiency in the use of P: Improving the efficiency of P use in agriculture, e.g. through better planning of fertilisation and the use of technologies that allow for better use of P. Agriculture Rural Development 2023-2030 2.
+Substitution solutions: Development and use of substitution solutions, such as biophosphorus, which is of biological origin and is more resistant to resource depletion than traditional mineral P. Economy Development Education, Science & Research Energy Environment Circular Economy 2025-2030 3.
 Regulations and standards: Creating and implementing regulations and standards for the sustainable management of P, which will be aimed at reducing waste and increasing the efficiency of P use.
-Ministry of Energy - Secretary of State for Environment and Circular Economy 2025-2030 Ministry of Agriculture in the V4 countries 4.
+Environment Circular Economy Agriculture 2025-2030 4.
 Technological solution: Recovery and recycling (from surface water, un/treated wastewater, sewage sludge, sewage sludge ash) or alternative (from urine, manure, slaughter waste, steelmaking slag).
-Private sector 2023-2030 5.
+Private sector Research 2023-2030 5.
 Extraction of raw materials: Mining the phosphorus deposit.
-Main Mining Office 2023-2030 6.
+Mining Economy Development Education, Science & Research Energy Environment 2023-2030 6.
 Supporting programs: Creation of supporting project from regional operational programs.
-Government Office in the V4 countries 2023-2025 7.
-Sustainable supply chains: Sourcing and distribution of P based on optimized route with Universities the consideration of the carbon emission footprints from transportation, supported by environmentally sustainable packaging.
-Ministry of Agriculture in the V4 countires 2025-2030
+Economy Development Education, Science & Research Environment 2023-2025 7.
+Sustainable supply chains: Sourcing and distribution of P based on optimised route with the consideration of the carbon emission footprints from transportation, supported by environmentally sustainable packaging.
+Agriculture Economy Development Education, Science & Research Environment 2025-2030